LayerZero-Labs/wrapped-asset-bridge/README.md

 ## Bridging from a new EVM chain to a native asset EVM
 1. Call `estimateBridgeFee(uint16 remoteChainId, bool useZro, bytes calldata adapterParams)` in `WrappedTokenBridge`.
-2. Call `bridge(address localToken, uint16 remoteChainId, uint amount, address to, bool unwrap, LzLib.CallParams calldata callParams, bytes memory adapterParams)` supplying `nativeFee` obtained earlier as a value.
+2. Call `(address localToken, uint16 remoteChainId, uint amount, address to, bool unwrapWeth, LzLib.CallParams calldata callParams, bytes memory adapterParams)` supplying `nativeFee` obtained earlier as a value.
 This will burn wrapped tokens and send a LayerZero message to `OriginalTokenBridge` contract on another chain to unlock original tokens.